akshay-imanuel/akshay-imanuel/README.md

 Currently, I'm focusing on mastering Kubernetes and aiming to obtain the Certified Kubernetes Administrator (CKA) certification.
 I believe Kubernetes is a key technology in modern cloud-native architectures, and deepening my understanding of it will greatly enhance my ability to design and manage scalable, resilient systems.

-### Projects
-- Selenium Test Automation Framework: Developed a robust test automation framework using Selenium and Java, ensuring the quality and reliability of web applications.
-- CI/CD Pipelines: Implemented CI/CD pipelines with Jenkins, automating build, test, and deployment processes for multiple projects, resulting in faster delivery cycles and improved efficiency.
-- Infrastructure as Code: Leveraged Terraform and Ansible to provision and manage infrastructure resources on cloud platforms, enabling infrastructure scalability and repeatability.

 ### Certifications
-Post Graduate Program in DevOps - Caltech CTME Certified Kubernetes Administrator (CKA) - In Progress
+- Post Graduate Program in DevOps - Caltech CTME
+- Certified Kubernetes Administrator (CKA) - In Progress

 ### Looking For
 I'm currently seeking DevOps opportunities where I can continue to grow my skillset and contribute to building scalable, reliable, and automated systems.
 If you're interested in collaborating or have any exciting opportunities, feel free to reach out!